-Residents of certain countries, including China, India, Pakistan and the Philippines, may be eligible to fast-track their study permit through the 'Student Direct Stream' (SDS).
+Residents of certain countries, including mainland China, India, Pakistan and the Philippines, may be eligible to fast-track their study permit through the 'Student Direct Stream' (SDS).
+Students must prove they have paid for their first year's tuition and deposited their CAD10,000 Guaranteed Investment Certificate (GIC) into a local bank account.
 A study permit is not the same thing as a visa.
 You may also need a visitor visa or an electronic travel authorisation.
 One should be issued with your study permit.

 Another option is to rent a property close to campus or move into a share house with other students.
 As an international student, you'll be protected by landlord-tenant laws of the province or territory in which you're studying.
 Expect to sign a lease for 12 months if you're renting, and to pay for the first and last month's rent.
 It's also pretty standard to pay a damage deposit up front.
 Your school's student services office is a good place to start when looking for accommodation.

 How are you going to move and then access money?
 You're required to show you'll have access to CAD10,000 per year while studying abroad in Canada, not including tuition.

 You'll be able to manage your money better with a local bank account, and most employers will require you to have one to deposit your salary.
 If you are in accommodation off campus, you may also need a chequing account to pay rent.